surwall/docs/code/languages/overview.md

 For languages like Java, and NodeJS.
 Those are file-based.
 Each file is a module, if you wanna use it elsewhere, you have to explicitly import it.

+I wanna give a specific attention for c and c++.
+They are special among all the programming languages.
+Because most major systems are built by these two languages.
+Most system call is actually header file.
+So if you wanna implement some low-level functionality, you have to use c or c++.